dipen-yadav/dipen-yadav.github.io/_pages/about.md

   - /about.html
 ---

 I am Dipendra, a PhD Candidate at the [University of Greifswald](https://www.uni-greifswald.de/) with a background in Natural Language Processing (NLP) and software engineering.
-My doctoral research centers on advancing explainability methods for machine learning models, particularly large language models.
+My doctoral research centers on advancing explainability methods for machine learning models, particularly large language models using neuro-symbolic reasoning.

 Before pursuing my PhD, I completed MSc in Electrical Engineering from the [University of Rostock](https://www.uni-rostock.de/), specializing in Information Technology.
 During my professional journey, I worked at [PlanetAI GmbH](https://planet-ai.de/) as a Software Engineer and contributed to Intelligent Document Analysis (IDA) software.
 I also held research roles at [University of Rostock](https://www.uni-rostock.de/) and [Market Logic Software](https://www.marketlogicsoftware.com/), focusing on neural density estimation, and NLP tools for business insights.